MicrosoftDocs/microsoft-salescopilot-docs/articles/administrator-settings-for-viva-sales.md

 ## Who can access administrator settings?

-Administrator settings are visible only when you sign in with administrator credentials to Copilot for Sales in Outlook.
+Administrator settings are visible only when you sign in with administrator credentials to the Copilot for Sales app in Outlook or Teams.
 The permissions you need depend on which CRM you use.

 - **Dynamics 365:** You must have the **System Administrator** or **System Customizer** role.
 If you're using a custom security role, you might need [more privileges to use Copilot for Sales](install-viva-sales.md#privileges-required-for-dynamics-365-customers).